MicrosoftDocs/patterns-practices/patterns-practices/reference/regionnavigationjournal-navigationtarget-property-mspp-regions.md

 ### Property Value

 Type: [INavigateAsync](/patterns-practices/reference/inavigateasync-interface-mspp-regions)
 The INavigate implementation.

 ### Implements

 [IRegionNavigationJournal.NavigationTarget](/patterns-practices/reference/iregionnavigationjournal-navigationtarget-property-mspp-regions)

 ## Remarks

- This is set by the owner of this journal.
+&nbsp;&nbsp;&nbsp;&nbsp;This is set by the owner of this journal.

 ## See Also